FY2021 Annual Report

 2.1 Global Ant Biodiversity Informatics (GABI) Project

 Our understanding of large-scale biodiversity patterns has recently increased dramatically, but available information is strongly biased towards a few groups of vertebrates and plants.
 Biodiversity patterns in invertebrates, such as insects, are poorly documented despite representing the large majority of species.
 To address this gap in our knowledge, the Global Ant Biodiversity Informatics (GABI) project has compiled over 250 years of ant research into a single database providing distribution information for all ant species.
 These data can be used to support all kinds of research and are being used somehow in most of our ant projects.
 However, the two main analyses we are working on with these data are analyzing global ant diversification patterns across the globe, and a comparison of how global patterns of ant endemism compare with vertebrate groups.
-In FY2019, we have continued to maintain and build the GABI dataset so it can be used for different research purposes.
-We have published a number of manuscripts based on different aspects of ant biogeography (e.g. Guo et al 2020, Dias et al. 2020, Liu et al. 2020, Rosas-Mejia et al. 2021).
+In FY2021, we have continued to maintain and build the GABI dataset so it can be used for different research purposes.
+We have published a number of manuscripts based on different aspects of ant biogeography (e.g. La Richelière et al. 2022, Silva et al. 2022, Takashina et al. 2021).
 We continued and expanded a major georeferencing effort to increase the number of geolocated occurrence points available, and developed a range-mapping pipeline.
-We are writing a manuscript that will introduce a new global dataset and models of global ant richness and rarity, to be submitted next fiscal year.
+We submitted a manuscript that will introduce a new global dataset and models of global ant richness and rarity, and it will be published in the next fiscal year.

 2.2 Evolution, Ecology, and Systematics of Hyperdiverse Ant Radiations